captainqwerty/AutomatedOutlookSignature/README.md

 # Automated Outlook Signature Script
-This PowerShell script is used to automate the creation of Outlook signatures using user information from Active Directory.
-The script also sets this signature as the user's default signature for new emails and email replies.
+This project contains two scripts.
+One PowerShell script is used to automate the creation of Outlook signatures using user information from Active Directory and also sets this signature as the user's default signature for new emails and email replies and the other can be used to set users Outlook Web Signatue.

-Currently tested on and working with Outlook 2010, 2016 and 2019.
+Outlook desktop signature script currently tested on and working with Outlook 2010, 2016 and 2019.
+Outlook web signature script has been tested on Exchange Online.

-Here is a link to a quick video I made about the script: https://www.youtube.com/watch?v=rt9y02iBoPE
+Here is a tutorial video to assist with the setup of the Outlook desktop signature script: https://www.youtube.com/watch?v=rt9y02iBoPE

 ### Active Directory
 The signatures are dynamic and when the users job title or their maiden name etc. are updated in Active Directory their Outlook signature will also be updated!
 A selection of Active Directory attribute are already configured in the script and listed below however more attributes can be easily added.